pavspatel7/SongLib/README.md

 # SongLib by Pavitra Patel & Huzaif Mansuri

-Important Notice: Fall 2022 course project for CS214 at Rutgers University.
+Important Notice: Spring 2023 course project for CS213 at Rutgers University.
 Please follow Rutgers University Academic Integrity Policy.

 **Description:** Design and implement an application with a graphical user interface to manage a library of songs.